About this Product

-Containing 130 stunning contemporary and modern photographs, and written by two experts on Soviet armour, this authoritative book tells the complete story of the T-54, one of the most widely produced tanks of all time, including many previously unheard of variants.
+Containing over 500 stunning contemporary and modern photographs, and written by two experts on Soviet armour, this authoritative book tells the complete story of the T-54, one of the most widely produced tanks of all time, including many previously unheard of variants.

 Chapter One: First There was Morozov...

 Chapter Two: Development of the T-54 Medium Tank

 Chapter Three: Description of the T-54 and its Variants

 Chapter Four: Derivatives of the T-54 Tank Family